 Ingredients- Notes & Alternatives

 Bhaji and Pav are the two components in this heart-warming meal.
-Let's see what we need for that:
+Let's see what we need to make Paneer pav bhaji in the Instant Pot:

-- Assorted Vegetables: I this recipe, I stick to the traditional assortment of vegetables, including cauliflower, peppers, potatoes, carrots and peas.
-But you can add any mix you like, just keep the total at 7 to 8 cups of chopped vegetables.
-Fresh vegetables give the best result here (except peas).
+- Assorted Vegetables: In this recipe, I stick to the traditional assortment of vegetables, including cauliflower, peppers, potatoes, carrots, and peas.
+However, you can add any mix you like, as long as the total is between 7 and 8 cups of chopped vegetables.
+Fresh veggies work great in this recipe.

-- Pav: You can use any regular dinner rolls, white or wheat, or even burger buns that are't sweet.
+- Pav: You can use any regular dinner rolls, white or wheat, or even burger buns that aren't sweet.

-- Toppings: Butter, chopped onion and cilantro and fresh lime are the traditional toppings that really complete this dish and add to the flavor and texture of pav bhaji.
+- Toppings: Butter, chopped onion, cilantro, and fresh lime are the traditional toppings that really complete this dish, adding to its flavor and texture.

-Optional ingredient- Paneer: This is optional and entirely a personal preference.
-A tiny quantity of grated paneer boosts the protein in this dish, making it more wholesome and balanced.
+- Paneer: This is optional and a personal preference.
+A small amount of grated paneer boosts the protein content in this dish, making it more wholesome and balanced.

-Grating the paneer is key here since the paneer literally melts away in the curry as it cooks, making it creamier and richer.
-But, feel free to skip it if you want to keep it authentic.
+Paneer Texture Tip: Grating the paneer is key here, as it literally melts away in the curry as it cooks, making it creamier.

 How to Make Pav Bhaji

-- Preheat the Instant Pot by selecting Sauté.
-When the inner pot is hot, add butter and oil. (pic 1)
+- Preheat the Instant Pot by selecting the Sauté function.
+When the inner pot is hot, add butter and oil.

-- When the butter melts, add onions and bell pepper, garlic, and ginger, and saute for 2 minutes. (pic 2)
+- When the butter has melted, add the onions, bell pepper, garlic, and ginger, and sauté for 2 minutes.

-- Add tomatoes, tomato paste, spices and ¼ cup water.
-Stir until everything is combined. (pic 3)
+- Add tomatoes, tomato paste, spices, and ¼ cup water.
+Stir until everything is combined.

 - Turn off Sauté.
-Add vegetables and toss until coated in the spice mix.
-Add water. (pic 4)
+Add the vegetables and toss until they are evenly coated in the spice mix.
+Add water.

-- Close the lid, vent set to sealing mode.
+- Close the lid, and set the vent to the sealing position.
 Select Manual or Pressure Cook and cook for 8 minutes on high pressure.
-When the cooking is complete, follow the quick release method as per your cooker instructions to release the pressure.
-Open the lid after the pin drops. (pic 5)
+When the cooking is complete, follow the quick-release method to release the pressure.
+Open the lid after the pin drops.

-- To toast the pav, heat a non-stick pan on medium-high heat.
-Generously spread butter on both sides of the pav and toast them, butter side down for about a minute on each side.
+- To toast pav, heat a non-stick pan on medium-high heat.
+Generously spread butter on both sides of the pav and toast them, butter side down, for about a minute on each side.

 - Using a potato masher, mash the vegetables to the consistency of your liking, and continue to simmer till it thickens.